softwaremill/mqperf/article.md

 Each test run is parametrised by the type of the message queue tested, optional message queue parameters, number of client nodes, number of threads on each client node and message count.
 A client node is either sending or receiving messages; in the tests we used from 1 to 20 client nodes of each type, each running from 1 to 100 threads.
 By default there are twice as many receiver nodes as sender nodes, but that’s not a strict rule and we’re modifying these proportions basing on what’s working best for a given queue implementation.

 Each [Sender](https://github.com/softwaremill/mqperf/blob/master/src/main/scala/com/softwaremill/mqperf/Sender.scala) thread tries to send the given number of messages as fast as possible, in batches of random size between 1 and 10 messages.
+The messages are picked from a pool of messages, randomly generated on startup.

 The [Receiver](https://github.com/softwaremill/mqperf/blob/master/src/main/scala/com/softwaremill/mqperf/Receiver.scala) tries to receive messages (also in batches of up to 10 messages), and after receiving them, acknowledges their delivery (which should cause the message to be removed from the queue).
 The test ends when no messages are received for a minute.